bit-bots/imagetagger/README.md

 To initialize the database, run `./manage.py migrate`

+To create an administrator user, run `./manage.py createsuperuser`.

+`./manage.py runserver` starts the server with the configuration given in the settings.py file.

+To create annotation types, log into the application and click on Administration at the very bottom of the home page.

-For production systems it is necessary to run the following commands after each upgrade
+For **production** systems it is necessary to run the following commands after each upgrade

 ```bash
 ./manage.py migrate